Haivision/srt/docs/handshake.md

 The extra operations defined as "reverse KMX" happen exclusively in the HSv5 handshake.

+The encryption key (SEK) is normally configured to be refreshed after a predefined number of packets has been sent.
+In order to ensure the "soft handoff" to the new key, this process consists of three following activities performed in that order:
-After some predefined number of packets have been sent, the key is refreshed.
+ - Preannouncing of the key (SEK is sent by Sender to Receiver)
-This is done this time only in one direction, it's always a "forward KMX", and the KMX message is sent using `UMSG_EXT` control packet with `SRT_CMD_KMREQ` extended type (responded by `SRT_CMD_KMRSP`).
+ - Switching the key (at some point packets are encrypted with the new key)
+ - Decommissioning the key (remove the old, unused key)

+The Preannouncing part is being done using the SRT Extended Message with `SRT_CMD_KMREQ` extended type.
+This time only the "forward KMX" part is done.
+When the transmission is bidirectional, the key refreshing process happens completely independently on each direction, and it's always initiated by the sending side, independently on Initiator and Responder roles (actually these roles are significant only up to the moment when the connection is considered established).

-The decision for key refreshing is based on the occurrence of three events, which are considered to have happened when the number of sent packets exceeds a given limit taken from the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE`
+The decision as to when exactly to do particular activities belonging to the key refreshing process is made when the **number of sent packets** exceeds appropriate value (towards the moment of the connection or previous refreshing), which is controlled by the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` options:
-settings:

 1. Pre-announce: when reaches `SRTO_KMREFRESHRATE - SRTO_KMPREANNOUNCE`
 2. Key switch: when reaches `SRTO_KMREFRESHRATE`